ccgus/fmdb/README.markdown

 A `SELECT` statement is a query and is executed via one of the `-executeQuery...` methods.

 Executing queries returns an `FMResultSet` object if successful, and `nil` upon failure.
-Like executing updates, there is a variant that accepts an `NSError **` parameter.
-Otherwise you should use the `-lastErrorMessage` and `-lastErrorCode` methods to determine why a query failed.
+You should use the `-lastErrorMessage` and `-lastErrorCode` methods to determine why a query failed.

 In order to iterate through the results of your query, you use a `while()` loop.
 You also need to "step" from one record to the other.
 With FMDB, the easiest way to do that is like this: